dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 }

 As you can see, the name of the constructor is the same as the name of the class.
-This constructor runs when you construct objects of the Employee class—giving the instance fields the initial state you want them to have.
+This constructor runs when you construct objects of the Employee class — giving the instance fields the initial state you want them to have.

 For example, when you create an instance of the Employee class with code like this: